 Retains the potential to be a very potent intestinal relaxing agent

-Intraperitoneal injections of approximately 1mL/kg (3.2g/kg) for 45 days in rats appears to be assocaited with reductions in testicular weight with increases in phospholipids and cholesterol content of the testes; while histological examination did not show toxic effects, it did suggest a decrease in spermatogenesis and anti-fertility effects.
+Intraperitoneal injections of approximately 1mL/kg (3.2g/kg) for 30 days in rats appears to lead to reductions in testicular weight with increases in phospholipids and cholesterol content of the testes; the changes didn't become significant compared with the control group until 30 days after discontinuation of supplementation.
+While histological examination did not show toxic effects, it did suggest a decrease in spermatogenesis and anti-fertility effects.

 6Interactions with Cancer Metabolism